Sanford Disability Attorney

 The Law Offices of Joe Bornstein helps disabled individuals in Sanford and throughout Maine find solutions.
 You may be entitled to benefits through Social Security Disability Insurance.
 SSDI provides benefits for people who have worked a certain amount of time and paid into the Social Security system.

 - Can I receive Social Security disability and long-term disability coverage at the same time?

 - Why are Social Security Disability claims denied?

 - I'm a disabled veteran.
 What kind of benefits are available?

 You can purchase an insurance policy to protect you if you become disabled.
 A long-term disability insurance policy sometimes is offered as part of an employer's benefits package.
 If you are disabled and cannot work for an extended period of time, this policy will replace some of your income.

 If you are collecting long-term disability coverage, the insurance carrier may require you to apply for Social Security disability benefits.
 If you are approved, your long-term disability payment likely will be reduced by the amount of SSDI payments you receive.
 This is called an offset.

 The Social Security Administration may deny your claim for benefits for any number of reasons.
 You may earn too much income.
-This often is the case when people apply for Supplemental Security Income (SSI).
 In other cases, the SSA may argue your disability either isn't severe or that you will recover quickly.
 And in some case, the claim may be rejected because the applicant hasn't provided adequate documentation.
 Statistics show that most applications are rejected.
 Disabled people often work with attorneys to help obtain a result through the appeals process.